Supercontinent cycle: Effects on sea level

 and for the Atlantic and Indian Oceans:

-where d is in meters and t is in millions of years, so that just-formed crust at the mid-ocean ridges lies at about 2,500 m depth, whereas 50-million-year-old seafloor lies at a depth of about 5,000 m.
+where d is in meters and t is in millions of years, so that recently formed crust at the mid-ocean ridges lies at about 2,500 m depth, whereas 50-million-year-old seafloor lies at a depth of about 5,000 m.
 As the mean level of the sea floor decreases, the volume of the ocean basins increases, and if other factors that can control sea level remain constant, sea level falls.
 The converse is also true: younger oceanic lithosphere leads to shallower oceans and higher sea levels if other factors remain constant.

 The surface area of the oceans can change when continents rift (stretching the continents decreases ocean area and raises sea level) or as a result of continental collision (compressing the continents increases ocean area and lowers sea level).
 Increasing sea level will flood the continents, while decreasing sea level will expose continental shelves.
 Because the continental shelf has a very low slope, a small increase in sea level will result in a large change in the percent of continents flooded.

 If the world ocean on average is young, the seafloor will be relatively shallow, and sea level will be high: more of the continents are flooded.
 If the world ocean is on average old, seafloor will be relatively deep, and sea level will be low: more of the continents will be exposed.
 There is thus a relatively simple relationship between the supercontinent cycle and the mean age of the seafloor.